SteeltoeOSS/Documentation/api/v3/management/metrics.md

 | Event Counter | CPU, Memory. |
 | Hystrix Events | Circuit Breaker metrics. |

-All of the above metrics are tagged with values specific to the requests being processed; thereby giving multi-dimensional views of the collected metrics.
+All of the above metrics are tagged with values specific to the requests being processed, thereby giving multi-dimensional views of the collected metrics.

 ### Configure Settings